The Debate Over Understanding in AI's Large Language Models

-Indeed, these are precisely the abilities lacking in current AI systems, including state-of-the-art LLMs, though ever-larger LLMs have exhibited limited sparks of these general abilities.
-The key questions of the debate about understanding in LLMs are the following: (1) Is talking of understanding in such systems simply a category error, namely, that these models are not, and will never be, the kind of things that can understand?
-Or conversely, (2) do these systems (or will their near-term successors) actually create something like the compressed ``theories'' that are central to human understanding, and, if so, does scaling these models create ever better theories?
-Or (3) If these systems do not create such compressed theories, can their unimaginably large systems of statistical correlations produce abilities that are functionally equivalent to human understanding, that is ``competence without comprehension'' \cite{dennett2012perfect}?
+The key questions of the debate about understanding in LLMs are the following: (1) Is talking of understanding in such systems simply a category error, mistaking associations between language tokens for associations between tokens and physical, social, or mental experience?
+In short, is it the case that these models are not, and will never be, the kind of things that can understand?
+Or conversely, (2) do these systems (or will their near-term successors) actually, even in the absence of physical experience, create something like the rich concept-based mental models that are central to human understanding, and, if so, does scaling these models create ever better concepts?
+Or (3) If these systems do not create such concepts, can their unimaginably large systems of statistical correlations produce abilities that are functionally equivalent to human understanding?
+Or, indeed, that enable new forms of higher-order logic that humans are incapable of accessing?
 And at this point will it still make sense to call such correlations ``spurious'' or the resulting solutions ``shortcuts?''

-While adherents on both sides of the ``LLM understanding'' debate have strong intuitions supporting their views, our current sciences of intelligence are inadequate for answering such questions.
-And these questions are no longer in the realm of abstract philosophical discussions, but touch on very real concerns about the capabilities, robustness, safety, and ethics of AI systems that are increasingly playing roles in humans' everyday lives.
+And would it make sense to see the systems' behavior not as ``competence without comprehension'' but as a new, nonhuman form of understanding?
+These questions are no longer in the realm of abstract philosophical discussions, but touch on very real concerns about the capabilities, robustness, safety, and ethics of AI systems that increasingly play roles in humans' everyday lives.